 The history of the chiropractic profession has been anything but uneventful, as we all know.
 Many seem to feel that our differences impeded our progress.
 However, I view the progress that we have made out of this challenging environment of competition and individualism; we have been recognized and licensed in all 50 states.
 Insurance coverage for our patients is being recognized and expanded.
-Governmental agencies have recognized the chiropractic profession through the CCE, the Veterans author, publisher, teacher, a family man, a practicing professional, the head of a college, and the president of a national association.
-How are you able to manage your time and to balance your responsibilities accordingly?
+Governmental agencies have recognized the chiropractic profession through the CCE, the Veterans

 Bureau, and student loans.
 Research in the chiropractic sciences is expanding and is being discussed in the arena of scientific inquiry.
 For a profession so young, I feel the related scientific studies have been significant, often controversial.
-This controversy has served us well, however, and represents the anvil upon which our progess has been shaped.
+This controversy has served us well, however, and represents the anvil upon which our progress has been shaped.